ConSol/appserver-images/jetty/7/README.md

-## Apache Tomcat 5.0
+## Jetty 7

-A simple docker build for installing a vanilla Tomcat 5.0 below */opt/tomcat*.
-It comes out of the box and is intended for use for integration testing.
+A simple docker build for installing a vanilla Jetty 7 below */opt/jetty*.
+It comes out of the box and is intended for use in integration tests

 During startup a directory specified by the environment variable `DEPLOY_DIR` (/maven by default) is checked for .war files.
 If there